VictorRodriguezIronhack/reto_web/README.md

 #### Send the code to a public github repository with a README.md that explains how to run the API and the Frontend application.

-### How to start :rocket:
+### Setup :rocket:

-Setup: fork and clone this repository.
+First of all fork and clone this repository.

 #### Server
 - Run `npm i` on the directory